MicrosoftLearning/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

     - **Model name**: text-davinci-003
     - **Deployment name**: text-davinci

 > **Note**: Azure OpenAI includes multiple models, each optimized for a different balance of capabilities and performance.
-In this exercise, you'll start with the **Davinci** model from the **GPT-3** famility of text generation models. **text-davinci-003** is a good general model for summarizing and generating natural language.
-For more information about the available models in Azure OpneAI, see [Models](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models) in the Azure OpenAI documentation.
+In this exercise, you'll start with the **Davinci** model from the **GPT-3** family of text generation models. **text-davinci-003** is a good general model for summarizing and generating natural language.
+For more information about the available models in Azure OpenAI, see [Models](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models) in the Azure OpenAI documentation.

 ## Explore a model in the playground